danielportilho/my-notes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.

-# ABOUT MY NOTES App
+# About MY NOTES App

 This app allows you manage your task by using notes.
 You can create, edit, delete and search notes.
 For a better experience preview run MY NOTES App on Mobile preview.